LiskArchive/lisk-sdk-examples/workshop/README.md

 ```

 #### applyAsset()
 Finally, we have arrived to the hard work!
-Let's dissect the function line by line.
+Let's dissect the `applyAsset` function line by line.

 ```javascript
 applyAsset(store) {